MicrosoftDocs/memdocs/windows-365/enterprise/rdp-shortpath-public-networks.md

 # Use RDP Shortpath for public networks (preview) with Windows 365

 You can now use Remote Desktop Protocol (RDP) Shortpath for public networks with your Windows 365 Cloud PCs.
-RPD Shortpath for public networks can provide an additional connection path for improved Cloud PC connectivity, especially in suboptimal network conditions.
+RPD Shortpath for public networks can provide another connection path for improved Cloud PC connectivity, especially in suboptimal network conditions.

 ## Requirements